Fengyixin-research/Abaqus_Python/README.md

 # Abaqus_Python
-Source code in Python for secondary development  Abaqus
+Source code in Python for secondary development of Abaqus